 Propane gas furnaces are typically designed to heat the air in a space by burning propane gas.
 The temperature of the air that a propane furnace produces will depend on a number of factors, including the size and capacity of the furnace, the heating requirements of the space, and the temperature of the outside air.
 In general, propane gas furnaces are capable of producing air at a range of temperatures, and they may not consistently supply air at 120°F.

 Electric heat pumps, on the other hand, are designed to transfer heat from one location to another, rather than generating heat directly.
 Heat pumps typically use electricity to move heat from the air or ground outside a space into the space, where it is used to heat the air or objects.
-The temperature of the air that a heat pump produces will depend on the temperature of the outside air and the efficiency of the heat pump.
-In general, heat pumps are not capable of producing air at extremely high temperatures, and they may not consistently dispense air at 95°F.

 It is not accurate to say that propane gas water heaters cost $18 less per month to operate than electric gas heaters.
 The cost of operating a water heater will depend on a number of factors, including the size and efficiency of the water heater, the type and cost of the fuel it uses, and the amount of hot water that is consumed.